You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 SQL, or Structured Query Language, is used to manage data found on a database.
 MySQL is an open source data management system that’s widely used in Back End development.
 There are other Back End languages, such as Java or ASP.NET, that are used in different industries.

-Key takeaway → Back End languages are used to fulfill requests made by Front End languages.
+Key takeaway → Back End languages and Back End development are used to fulfill requests made by Front End languages.
 They communicate with databases, servers, and applications and are also known as server-side languages.

 Front End vs. Back End